A tourist’s guide to Jerez

 Takeaways and bakeries

 When you’re travelling it’s easy to get a little restauranted out.
 Here are some conventional takeaway joints for when you’re looking for something easy on maybe not so Spanish.
-(By the way, lots of tapas bars will offer food to go also, but these guys are properly geared up for it.)
+(By the way, lots of tapas bars will offer food to go, but these guys are properly geared up for it.)

 Pizzería La Roma Centro.
 Thin-style bases with really good quality ingredients.
 You can order online, arrange delivery or pick it up yourself.